Henricus Grammateus

 Henricus Grammateus (also known as Henricus Scriptor, Heinrich Schreyber or Heinrich Schreiber; 1495 – 1525 or 1526) was a German mathematician.
 He was born in Erfurt.
 In 1507 he started to study at the University of Vienna, where he subsequently taught.
 Christoph Rudolff was one of his students.
-From 1514 to 1517 he studied in Cracow and then returned to Vienna.
+From 1514 to 1517 he studied in Kraków and then returned to Vienna.
 But when the plague affected Vienna Schreiber left the city and went to Nuremberg.

-In 1518 he published details of a new musical temperament, which is now named after him, for the harpsichord.
+In 1518, he published details of a new musical temperament, which is now named after him, for the harpsichord.
 It was a precursor of the equal temperament.

 In 1525 Schreiber was back in Vienna, where he is listed as "Examinator", i.e. eligible to work holding exams.